kubevirt/kubevirt/docs/README.md

  * `make cluster-sync`: After deploying a fresh environment, or after making changes to code in this tree, this command will sync the Pods and DaemonSets in the running KubeVirt environment with the state of this tree.
- * `make cluster-down`: This will tear down a running KubeVirt enviornment.
+ * `make cluster-down`: This will tear down a running KubeVirt environment.